Exceptional topology on nonorientable manifolds: Discussion

 \section{Discussion}

-We have classified exceptional topological phases on two-dimensional nonorientable manifolds.
-We showed that gapped phases on the Klein bottle and real projective plane are determined by torsion and conjugacy problems in the braid group.
-These phases can be distinguished experimentally by their Fermi arcs, as in our explicit examples.
-We have illustrated how telltale Fermi arc signatures arise and highlight EPs in gapless phases.
+In this manuscript, we have classified exceptional topological phases on two-dimensional nonorientable manifolds.
+We have shown that gapped phases on the Klein bottle and real projective plane are determined by torsion and conjugacy problems in the braid group, and that these phases can be distinguished experimentally by their Fermi arcs.

+The transitions between distinct gapped phases take place via gapless systems containing EPs, where we have illustrated how telltale Fermi arc signatures arise.
 These are closely associated to transitions of the braid when EPs encircle the parameter space in an orientation-preserving or orientation-reversing direction.
-Our work explores the interplay of exceptional and nonorientable phenomena, and paves the way to experimental observation of phenomena unique to such combined systems.
-Additional internal symmetries extend and amend the topological classification of non-Hermitian systems \cite{Bernard2002,kawabataSymmetryTopologyNonHermitian2019, yangHomotopySymmetryNonHermitian2024, yoshidaWindingTopologyMultifold2025}, and even allow for the generic occurrence of higher-order EPs \cite{delplaceSymmetryProtectedMultifoldExceptional2021,mandalSymmetryHigherOrderExceptional2021, sayyadRealizingExceptionalPoints2022}; an investigation into their interplay with nonorientability would thus be of great future interest.
+Nonorientability also opens the possibility of gapless phases that violate fermion doubling even in the Abelian limit.
+Our work provides insights into how non-Hermiticity and nonorientability interact to produce unique topological phases, expanding the boundaries of non-Hermitian topological band theory, and paving the way to experimental observation of phenomena unique to such combined systems.
+First implementations exist in photonic, acoustic, and electric systems \cite{xuNonHermitianExceptionalTopology2025,wangAnomalousCollisionExceptional2026,laiObservationExceptionalTopology2026}.